ykdojo/OpenStream/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 -   [ ] My code follows the style guidelines of this project
 -   [ ] I have performed a self-review of my own code
 -   [ ] I have commented my code, particularly in hard-to-understand areas
--   [ ] I have made corresponding changes to the documentation
 -   [ ] My changes generate no new warnings
 -   [ ] I have added tests that prove my fix is effective or that my feature works
--   [ ] New and existing unit tests pass locally with my changes
--   [ ] Any dependent changes have been merged and published in downstream modules
 -   [ ] I have checked my code and corrected any misspellings